-As I previously mentioned, I’ve worked to increase my income through taking continuing education courses, which puts me higher on the credits side of the pay scale.
+As I previously mentioned, I’ve worked to increase my income by taking continuing education courses, which puts me higher on the credits side of the pay scale.
 I plan on taking the final credits needed to reach the top of the scale this spring, and by next fall my salary will have almost doubled from where I started 5 years ago.

 The biggest tip I have for people looking to grow their income is to invest in yourself and to work your butt off.
 Higher education, training, and skills acquisition will help you increase your income, often drastically.
 However, you also need to be willing to sacrifice your time and effort over a period of years to get where you want to go.

 It’s easier to just go to school/training and not work.
 Or to just work and not increase your skillset.
 But you’ll make far more progress AND keep your finances on track if you do both.